(Case Study) Replicate the Secret of This Highly Profitable Consultancy

 - Blended day rate: 2-3X market average compared to similar consultancies in this field in this market.

-- Thought leadership development: 1 person, two days per week + 10% of the owner's time (sharing his leading thoughts).
+- Thought leadership development: one person, two days per week + 10% of the owner's time (sharing his leading thoughts).

 It’s a truly inspiring case!
 By any standard, this is a high-performance consultancy.

-Their project margins are insane, their employees do not feel pressured to win new business no matter what it takes, and their consultants are widely respected for their deep expertise.
+Their project pricing and margins are insane, their employees do not feel pressured to win new business no matter what it takes, and their consultants are widely respected for their deep expertise.

 The foundation of the high-performing Consultancy X